 Simon Fraser University

-My group’s Grand Champion submission for the 2022 NFL Big Data Bowl along with Ryker Moreau, Elijah Cavan, and Robyn Ritchie.
+This project was joint work along with Ryker Moreau, Elijah Cavan, and Robyn Ritchie for the 2022 NFL Big Data Bowl.
 Our work involved designing and implementing an algorithm to find the ball carrier’s optimal path on punt return plays.
+We were awarded 1st place out of 268 total submissions.

-In this presentation I create a new metric called Point Trend Values to quantify trends in a player’s cumulative point production and explore the predictive power of this metric on OHL and WHL forwards.
+In this project, I create a new metric called Point Trend Values to quantify trends in a player’s cumulative point production and explore the predictive power of this metric on OHL and WHL forwards.
+I was awarded a tie for 1st place at the 2020 U-Conn Sports Analytics Symposium (UCSAS) Poster Competition.